Ariel Castro kidnappings: Kidnapper background

 Ariel Castro (July 10, 1960 – September 3, 2013) was born in Duey, Yauco, Puerto Rico, to Pedro Castro and Lillian Rodriguez.
 His parents divorced when he was a child, and he moved to Pennsylvania with his mother and three siblings.
 They first lived in Reading, Pennsylvania, before settling in Cleveland, Ohio, where Castro's father and other relatives were living.
+His uncle Julio “Cesi” Castro was a shop owner who was widely known throughout the Puerto Rican community in Cleveland.
 He had nine siblings (both full and half).
 Castro was a devout Catholic.

 Castro was sexually and physically abused throughout his childhood.
 He was molested starting at the age of five by a male neighbor in Puerto Rico and was also raped by an uncle.
 His mother had physically abused him by striking him with "belts, sticks and an open hand" daily and verbally abused him by "yelling negative things and cursing" at him.
-He was suspended in junior high for "touching a girl's breast."
+He was suspended in junior high for "touching a girl's breast".
 Castro attended Lincoln-West High School in Cleveland.

 As an adult, Castro met his girlfriend, Grimilda Figueroa, when his family moved into a house across the street from hers in the 1980s.
 Castro and Figueroa lived with both sets of their parents until they moved into their own home at 2207 Seymour Avenue, located in Cleveland's Tremont neighborhood, in 1992.
 Their home was a two-story, 1400 ft2, four-bedroom, one-bathroom house with a 760 ft2 unfinished basement built in 1890 and remodeled in 1956.